 After this cruise I was on a definite high.

-It was called Les Lazaristes when I stayed there, but it’s now called LAZART.
-It’s a posh little spot and I know if you stay there you’ll love it.
+It was called Les Lazaristes when I stayed there, but now it’s called Lazart.
+It’s a posh little spot and you make your way to Thessaloniki you can’t go wrong staying there.

 Spectacular restaurant too.

-So, I had my dinner, and I text Panosh to see if I can meet up with him and his crew.
+So, I had my dinner, and I texted Panosh to see if I could meet up with him and his crew.

 He responds right away.
 Him and his buddies are in the city center looking to grab a bite to eat and grab some beers.

-He tells me to take a cab, and around 30 minutes later as I open the cab door to step out, I hear “Eric!
+He tells me to take a cab, where to be dropped off, and around 30 minutes later as I open the cab door to step out, I hear “Eric!
 Over here!” in the distance.

-And I can’t help but think about this and realize that, while I’m a nice guy, I’m not sure if I’d ever offer this up to a complete stranger like he did to me, know what I mean?
+You know, I’m a nice guy and all, but I don’t know if I’d ever offer to show a complete stranger around like he did to me, know what I mean?

-This is why I’ve become addicted to solo travel.
-And, trust me, 100% of the time it leads to an adventure.
+This is why I’ve become so addicted to solo travel.
+This kind of thing happens more often that you’d think and, trust me, 100% of the time it leads to an adventure.

-The guys ate, I drank, and I remember looking at the time.
+The guys ate, I drank, we chilled, and I vividly remember looking at the time.

 So much for calling it a night before midnight.
-From the pizza and craft beer place we walked not very far to this small, but awesome little bar.
+From the pizza place we walked not very far to this small, but awesome little bar.
 There was a greek band on stage, and the place was rocking.

-There was a really cute server walking around with a tray that had flowers on it.
-Not like a bouquet or anything like that, just a whole tray of flowers without the stems.
+There was a really cute server walking around the bar with a tray of flowers.
+Not like a bouquet or anything, just a whole tray of flowers without stems.

-I asked her what they were for, but she didn’t speak English.
+I asked her what they were for, but she didn’t speak enough English to understand me.

 “What are the flowers for?”
 I asked Panosh.

-“The flowers are for if you really enjoy the band and the music, you take one and you throw it at the stage!”
+“If you really enjoy the band and the music, you take a flower and you throw it at the stage!”

-I was throwing flowers like a champ the rest of the night.
+I was throwing flowers at the stage like a champ the rest of the night.

-There was such a cool vibe to this place, we had a great spot at the bar, the bartenders were cute, I was talking to Greek girls… I didn’t want to leave.
+There was such a cool vibe to this place.
+We had a great spot at the bar, the bartenders were cute, I was talking to Greek girls not understanding half the words they said back to me.

-The guys told me initially that Greek girls can be hard to approach and talk to.
+The guys told me when we walked in that Greek girls can be hard to approach and talk to.
 But that’s not what I was seeing at all.

 The ones who spoke English were awesome, and I think being the one guy in the entire place who wasn’t from there helped a ton.

-Panosh asks me if I’m ready for the next spot or if I need to get back to my hotel.
-It’s almost 2 am.
+It’s around 2 am and Panosh asks me if I’m ready for the next spot or if I need to get back to my hotel.

-“What time does everything close in Thessaloniki?”
+“What time does everything close here?”
 I ask.

-I mean if you’re in Greece, partying out with locals, beautiful girls everywhere, greek rock blasting, you’re already launching more flowers at the stage than you’ve ever given to any of your girlfriends, and you’re asked if you want to keep partying or if you want to go home to bed like a little girl with her little pigtails, you rise to the occasion and demand to stay out all night.
+If you’re in Greece, partying out with the locals, beautiful girls all around you, greek rock blasting, you’re launching more flowers at the stage than you’ve ever given to all your girlfriends combined, and you’re asked if you want to keep partying or if you want to go back to your hotel like a little girl, you rise to the occasion and demand to stay out all night.

 That’s what alarm clocks are for anyway, right?

 It’s around 4:30 in the morning now.
-We walk to their tiny car, all 5 of us pack in and then drive around for around 10 minutes, park, and start walking again.
+We walk to their tiny car, all 5 of us get inside and then drive around for around 10 minutes, park, and start walking again.

-It’s initially quiet, so I’m figuring we’re walking to a spot where we can grab a bite, but then, in the distance, I hear the unmistakable rhythmic bass sounds of a club:
+It’s initially quiet, so I’m figuring we’re walking to a spot where we can grab a bite to eat maybe?
+But then, in the distance, I hear the unmistakable sounds of a nearby club.

 I guess we’re not done yet.

-We sideways walk through this sea of people, squeezing through, and make our way to a tiny table in the middle of this huge party.
+We do the sideways walk you have to do to get through a crowd of people, squeezing through and making our way to a tiny table in the middle of this huge party.

-“Drinks?” says this tiny server who just appears almost under my arm.
+“Drinks?” says this tiny server who appears out of nowhere, almost from under my arm.

-“Yes one round, and keep them coming!”
+“Yes, one round of beers and keep them coming!”
 Panosh says.

-2 minutes later she’s back with our beers, which is lightning fast for a club this packed.
-I can’t help but think, “Don’t any of these people work?”
-It’s a weekday after all.
+Minutes later she’s back with our beers, which is lighting fast for a club this packed.
+I can’t help but think, “Don’t any of these people work?
+It’s a weekday.”

 But no one here is thinking about work.
-Note to self: Thessalonians love to party.
+Thessalonians love to party.

 This is how we closed out our night.

 At some point on the way to drop me off we grabbed a bite to eat.
-It was some kind of pita bread wrap filled with tons of meat and fries, or something like that.
+It was this delicious pita bread wrap filled with tons of meat and fries, or something like that.
+Fuzzy memory.

-I feel like the later it got the more they talked about it, and I do have a fuzzy memory of it being good.
+I feel like the later it got the more they talked about it, and I do have a vague memory of it being awesome.